 “It’s one thing when you see it coming,” he said.

-The Newport Academy, a for-profit therapy program for teens with mental health or addiction problems, wanted to turn its three purchased homes (1620, 1622, and 1624 Davidson Road) into a treatment facility.
+Newport Academy, a for-profit therapy program for teens with mental health or addiction problems, wanted to turn its three purchased homes (1620, 1622, and 1624 Davidson Road) into a treatment facility.

 Newport Academy’s plans to open the McLean facility hinged on it being a by-right use, which wouldn’t require approval by the Board of Supervisors.
-Dranesville District Supervisor John Foust has previously said that he would oppose the development if it was brought to the county board for a vote.
+Dranesville District Supervisor John Foust has previously said that he would oppose the facility if it was brought to the county board for a vote.

-In May, Fairfax County Zoning Administrator Leslie Johnson determined that facility at Davidson Road would not be permitted as a by-right use and would require approval from the Board of Supervisors.
+In May, Fairfax County Zoning Administrator Leslie Johnson determined that the facility at Davidson Road would not be permitted as a by-right use and would require approval from the Board of Supervisors.